 Smart Technology Comes at a Price

 The effects of EMF exposure aren’t immediate.
 They take a long time to manifest.
 Unfortunately, when that time comes, it is usually too late to change anything.
-Taking the right steps now to protect yourself from the harmful effects of EMF is your best bet.
+Taking the right steps now to protect yourself from the harmful effects of EMF and its potential risks is your best bet.

 Havas M. Electromagnetic hypersensitivity: biological effects of dirty electricity with emphasis on diabetes and multiple sclerosis.
 Electromagn Biol Med 2006;25:259–68.